btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-ServerSettings.md

 If by any chance you have 2-step verification added to your gmail account, [visit this article](https://support.google.com/mail/answer/185833?hl=en).

-Use the test email feature in BTCPay to verify your emails are being sent properly.
+Use the test email feature in BTCPay Server to verify your emails are being sent properly.
 If you are seeking a more reliable smtp service for your business needs, consider using a dedicated mail service like Mailgun.

 ### Error: Your local changes to the following files would be overwritten by merge